ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 For the modeling process, I chose multiple models, testing them with different vectorizers in different stages of data cleaning.
 For the baseline models, I ran Logistic Regression, Random Forest, Naive Bayes, and Support Vector Machine.

-I ran the models with the CountVectorizer and TF-IDF vectorizers to compared which one would have the best performance.
+I ran the models with the CountVectorizer and TF-IDF vectorizers to compare which one would have the best performance.
 I also tried these models with and without lemmatization.
 I did not include other features such as the name of the hotel or location because the main objective is to train a model using the reviews only.

-The Vanilla Models performed fairly well since the beggining with an accuracy of 0.7981.
+The Vanilla Models performed fairly well since the beginning with an accuracy of 0.7981.
 The time I spent cleaning the text reviews paid off.
-The best performing model was a SVM model with the accuracy score of 0.8233 and F1 Score of 0.8205 using the RBF kernel.
-However, SVM models using RBF kernel don't allow feature importance retrieve.
-I tried running a SVM model using linear kernel, but the performance was poor compared to the RBF.
+The best performing model was an SVM model with an accuracy score of 0.8233 and F1 Score of 0.8205 using the RBF kernel.
+However, SVM models using RBF kernel don't allow feature importance retrieval.
+I tried running an SVM model using a linear kernel, but the performance was poor compared to the RBF.
 Thus, I Random Forest with lemmatized words was the winner between the vanilla models.
 You can see all the models I ran in the [vanilla models notebook](https://github.com/Ismaeltrevi/hotel-reviews-analysis-using-nlp/blob/main/models/baseline-models.ipynb "vanilla models notebook") below.

 |Model   |Accuracy   |Precision   |Recall   |F1 Score   |
 | ------------ | ------------ | ------------ | ------------ | ------------ |